The Cheapest Auto Insurance Companies in Cincinnati, Ohio, in 2026

 Erie Insurance stands out in Cincinnati by offering coverages many bigger insurers don’t, like Rate Lock, which keeps premiums stable, and Erie Auto Plus, which bundles deductible waivers, death benefits, vanishing deductible, and increased limits for some coverages.

 You can also add coverage for personal items in your vehicle and pet injuries from accidents.
-Erie has excellent ratings for customer and claims satisfaction, too.
+Erie has excellent ratings for customer and claims satisfaction from J.D.
+Power, too.

 Pros